status-im/nim-chronos/README.md

 ``none`` can be used when a library supports both a synchronous and asynchronous API, to disable the latter.

+### Compile-time configuration

+`chronos` contains several compile-time [configuration options](./chronos/config.nim) enabling stricter compile-time checks and debugging helpers whose runtime cost may be significant.

+Strictness options generally will become default in future chronos releases and allow adapting existing code without changing the new version - see the [`config.nim`](./chronos/config.nim) module for more information.

 ## TODO
   * Pipe/Subprocess Transports.
   * Multithreading Stream/Datagram servers